 Maybe you are one of those who have researched solar and own a system for your home.
 You are now enjoying the benefits of it as your electricity bill gets slashed to pieces.
 You tell your friends what a great investment it is to go solar and how it not only affects the environment positively but it reduces your electricity bill significantly.

 But maybe you aren’t as aware of the maintenance required to optimize your solar system absorption.
 There are reasons why cleaning solar panels is extremely beneficial for someone who owns a system.

+Yes, dirty solar panels are less efficient than clean ones.
 Dust, bird droppings, and leaves hinder the solar panels to operate at maximum efficiency.
-The efficiency rating of the panels are based on the optimal performance of these panels which are adversely affected by general uncleanness.
+The efficiency rating of the panels is based on the optimal performance of these panels which are adversely affected by general uncleanness.
 Though SunPower systems have the highest efficiency rating on the market, even these panels can be affected negatively by the buildup of dust or dirt.

 The important thing is to maintain the optimal output of your SunPower system.
 There can be a decrease of 1.5% to 6% of solar output annually due to collected dust or other particles.
 This is a very conservative figure as the same study showed that in dustier areas or places with higher pollution the numbers can range between 2% and 50% on conventional solar panels.